-HVA 105 Refrigeration Systems and Components
+HVA 1050 Refrigeration Systems and Components

-This course is designed to present the student with the principles of refrigeration systems and the refrigeration cycle.
-This course covers refrigerants, compressors, evaporators, condensers, metering and control devices.
-This course also provides the student with an introduction to the evaluation and application of refrigeration cycle in HVAC/R systems.
+This course is designed to present the student with the principles of refrigeration system and the refrigeration cycle.
+Compressors, evaporators, condenser, metering device and control service.

-HVA 110 Refrigeration Practices
+HVA 1100 Refrigeration Practices

-This is a practical course designed to introduce the student to the different types of refrigeration systems, practices, servicing and refrigerant appliances, including PTAC systems as well as commercial and domestic air conditioning and refrigeration leak testing, refrigerant system evacuation, and refrigerant system charging.
+4.5 Credit Hours This is a practical course designed to introduce the student to the different types of refrigeration systems, practices, servicing and refrigerant appliances, including PTAC systems as well as commercial and domestic air conditioning and refrigeration leak testing, refrigerant system evacuation, and refrigerant system charging.

-HVA 115 HVAC/R Electrical Systems
+HVA 1150 HVAC/R Electrical Systems

 This course is designed to explore the sources and principles of electrical energy to understand basic electricity, alternating current, and electrical measuring with the use of testing instruments.
 Included in this course is hands-on practice with electrical components, electric motors, electrical diagrams, and control systems.
-The basic connections, diagnostics, and working with electrical devises and equipment as applied to HVAC/R systems is part of this course.
+The basic connections and working with electrical devises and equipment as applied to HVAC/R systems is part of this course.

-HVA 120 Air Conditioning Systems
+HVA 1200 Air Conditioning Systems

-This course covers the fundamentals of indoor air quality (IAQ) as applied to residential air conditioning systems.
+4.5 Credit Hours This course covers the fundamentals of indoor air quality (IAQ) as applied to residential air conditioning systems.
 This course also explores the various components of ventilation, dehumidification, and residential air conditioning, including basic connections, diagnostics, and working with different types of residential systems.

-HVA 125 Air Conditioning Technician
+HVA 1250 Air Conditioning Technician